Evie Wills

 Evie Wills (born 4 February 2001) is a Scottish rugby player from Stirling.
-She first played for the side in the 2021 Women's Six Nations Championship.
+She first played for Scotland in the 2021 Women's Six Nations Championship.
+She also competed for the side at the delayed 2021 Rugby World Cup.

 Club career

 Wills has played for Stirling County since she was seven, moving to the women's team in 2019, playing alongside her friend Evie Gallagher since a young age at the club.
 She plays as a stand-off/centre for the club.

+She joined Sale Sharks for the 2025–26 season.